Les Back: Key studies

-In addition he has edited three volumes: The Auditory Cultures Reader (2003 with Michael Bull), Theories of Race and Racism: A Reader (2000 with John Solomos) and (1993) (co-editor with Anoop Nayak) Invisible Europeans?: Black people in the 'New Europe' (1993 with Anoop Nayak).
+Back has edited three books: The Auditory Cultures Reader (2003 with Michael Bull), Theories of Race and Racism: A Reader (2000 with John Solomos) and (1993) (co-editor with Anoop Nayak) Invisible Europeans?: Black people in the 'New Europe' (1993 with Anoop Nayak).

 Back's work focuses on the issues of race, racism, popular culture and belonging, discussed with ethnographic research often based in South London.
-Back is also a regular contributor to The Guardian, Times Higher Educational Supplement and the New Humanist as well as contributing to online magazines including openDemocracy.net, Eurozine and The Sociological Review.
+Back is also a regular contributor to The Guardian, Times Higher Education Supplement and the New Humanist as well as contributing to online magazines including openDemocracy.net, Eurozine and The Sociological Review.